-- Payments are limited to £250,000 (most banks will impose a lower transaction limit).
+Payments are limited to £250,000, though banks can set a much lower transaction limit.

 CHAPS, or the "Clearing House Automated Payment System", is a British company offering high-value bank-to-bank GBP fund transfers.

 The CHAPS system guarantees same-day payment so long as instructions are received by 2pm on a working day.
-There’s no limit to the amount of money you can send through CHAPS, although it's a relatively expensive way to transfer money (banks typically charge as much as £35 for a CHAPS transfer).
+There’s no limit to the amount of money you can send through CHAPS, although it's a relatively expensive way to transfer money.
+Bank charges for using CHAPS vary, but is typically between £25 to £30.

 What is CHAPS used for?

 CHAPS (Clearing House Automated Payment) is typically used for making high value transactions where same day payment is necessary, e.g. buying property, or to settle money market and foreign exchange transactions.
 More than 30 banks and 5,000 financial institutions participate in the scheme.
 In 2018, 48.5 million CHAPS payments were made, totalling, £83.5 trillion.
 It makes up just 0.6% of all payments made in the UK, but 92% of their value.